 Does service change with the hosting plan

-Customer support should never be a premium addon.
+Customer support should never be a premium add-on.

 Availability

-Availability of customer service is a big deal when you’re running your business online.
-Unlike a brick and mortar store with operating hours, your website is online 24/7.
+Unlike a brick-and-mortar store with operating hours, your website is online 24/7.
 Since your business is running around the clock, it’s ideal to find a hosting provider who can match that with the availability of its customer service.

 Methods of Contact